-All programs are solely owned and operated by the New York Film Academy and are not affiliated with Universal Studios, Harvard University or Disney Studios.
+All programs are solely owned and operated by the New York Film Academy.
 The New York Film Academy reserves the right to change any policies, procedures and course offerings.
 All students enrolled at the New York Film Academy are required to follow the institutional and campus-wide policies stated in the newest catalog.

-2021 - 2022 ACADEMIC CALENDAR
+2022 ACADEMIC CALENDAR